writetome51/open-array-content/README.md

 To include in your project:

     import { PublicArrayContent } from '@writetome51/public-array-content';

 PublicArrayContent has many of the basic properties and methods you need to
-understand the array's contents, and they are all listed further below.
+understand an array's contents, and they are all listed further below.

 To instantiate, pass the actual array it will contain to its constructor:

     let content = new PublicArrayContent( [item1, item2, item3,...] );

 You can reset the array by accessing the class 'data' property:

     content.data = [1,2,3,4,...];

 Here are all properties defined in the class: